 (b) If the Receiving Member declines to participate in the proposed Extension or Interconnection, the Requesting Member may proceed with the proposed Extension or Interconnection, shall bear the full cost thereof, shall have rights to 100% of the Capacity of such Extension or Interconnection, and shall be entitled to receive the full benefit of all revenues earned with respect thereto, to the exclusion of any other Member or the Company, so long as, for an Extension only which results solely in Gas being delivered into the Lost Creek System, the Requesting Member pays the Company an amount equal to (i) the lesser of (A) the Pre-Expansion Transfer Rate and/or (B) the Weighted Average Expansion Period Transfer Rate times the Capacity of the Lost Creek System used for Gas flowing through such Extension, regardless of whether such Capacity belongs to Requesting Member, and (ii) the full amount of the Incremental Operating Costs.
 If the Receiving Member declines to participate in the Extension or Interconnection pursuant to this Section 3.2(b), the Receiving Member shall be deemed to have voted its Voting Interest under the LLC Agreement in favor of Extension or Interconnection;

-The Parties understand and agree that a Member’s failure to fund its obligations with respect to an Extension shall be considered a Default under the LLC Agreement giving rise to the remedies set forth in Section 14.1 thereof.3.3 Capital Expenditures – Processing and Treating Plants.
+The Parties understand and agree that a Member’s failure to fund its obligations with respect to an Extension shall be considered a Default under the LLC Agreement giving rise to the remedies set forth in Section 14.1 thereof.
+Notwithstanding anything to the contrary contained in this Section 3.2, BR’s Madden Field gathering facilities shall not be subject to any of the requirements of this Section 3.2 and shall be owned separately by BR.

+3.3 Capital Expenditures – Processing and Treating Plants.
 At any time during the term of this Agreement a Requesting Member may propose a processing or treating plant (“Plant”) by submitting to the Company a written report outlining the following: (i) the Plant capacity the Requesting Member is proposing to have installed, (ii) a detailed listing of the materials, equipment, design and engineering requirements, labor and construction costs, project schedule, and the logistics required to install the Plant (iii) an estimate of the capital cost of the Plant, (iv) an analysis of that the impact the Gas which would enter the Lost Creek System as a result of such Plant would have on the overall Lost Creek System operations, and the effect of the Plant on downstream treating and processing facilities (collectively, a “Request for a Plant”).
 Upon the Company’s receipt of a validly prepared and submitted Request for a Plant, it shall distribute same to each Receiving Member.
 Each Receiving Member that receives a Request for a Plant shall notify the Company and the Requesting Member in writing within thirty (30) Days of receiving same whether such Member desires to participate in the proposed Plant.
 The two possible responses from a Receiving Member shall be handled in the following manner:

 (a) A Receiving Member may accept the Request for a Plant by committing in writing to participate and fund the construction of the Plant in accordance with the ratio of its Membership Interests as that value is established in the LLC Agreement; or